African-American Vernacular English: Tense and aspect

 Although AAVE does not necessarily have the simple past-tense marker of other English varieties (that is, the -ed of "worked"), it does have an optional tense system with at least four aspects of the past tense and two aspects of the future tense.
-The term TMA marker is used for forms that are an integral part of the predicate phrase.
-The markers gon, done, be, and been were defined as markers of future tense, completive aspect, habitual aspect, and durative aspect.
+The dialect uses several tense–aspect–mood markers integrated into the predicate phrase, including gon or gonna (future tense), done (completive aspect), be (habitual aspect, state of being), and been (durative aspect).
+These can function separately or in conjunction.